Skip to content

 const { updateFileStatus } = useUpload();

-updateFileStatus(videoId, "ready", playbackUrl);
+updateFileStatus(videoId, "ready", { playbackUrl });

 updateFileStatus(videoId, "failed");

-import { useFile } from "@hyperserve/upload";
+import { useFile } from "@hyperserve/video-uploader";

-const file = useFile();
+const file = useFile(fileId);

 return <div>{file.ref.name}: {file.status}</div>;